Utilities¶

 1 2 -4.500000

-Loading from a COO string.
-Note that you must specify a vartype.
+Load from a COO string.
+You must specify a Vartype

 >>> coo_string = '''